-Character: Clue Catchers, Derek Of Bras d’Or, Happy Holden, The Mums: Maxi & Mini, Nelvana Of The Northern Lights, The Rapier, The Searunners.
-Spanner Preston, The Sword of Destiny, Tang, Trigger Dunston.
+Character: Billy Arthur: The Sword of Destiny, Clue Catchers, Derek Of Bras d’Or, Happy Holden, The Mums: Maxi & Mini, Nelvana Of The Northern Lights, The Rapier, The Searunners.
+Spanner Preston, Tang, Trigger Dunston.

 Hillborough Studio launched Triumph Adventure, 1-1 August 1942 and so became the second Toronto company to get its product on the market.
 It preceded Bell Features WOW, 1-1 by one month.